ComputationalSystemsBiology/ExoProfiler/README.md

 citation:

-Stephan R. Starick\*, Jonas Ibn-Salem\*, Marcel Jurk\*, Céline Hernandez, Michael I. Love, Ho-Ryun Chung, Martin Vingron, Morgane Thomas-Chollier^#^, Sebastiaan H. Meijsing^#^  **[ChIP-exo signal associated with DNA-binding motifs provide insights into the genomic binding of the glucocorticoid receptor and cooperating transcription factors.](http://genome.cshlp.org/content/25/6/825)**, Genome Reserch.
+Stephan R. Starick\*, Jonas Ibn-Salem\*, Marcel Jurk\*, Céline Hernandez, Michael I. Love, Ho-Ryun Chung, Martin Vingron, Morgane Thomas-Chollier<sup>#</sup>, Sebastiaan H. Meijsing<sup>#</sup>  **[ChIP-exo signal associated with DNA-binding motifs provide insights into the genomic binding of the glucocorticoid receptor and cooperating transcription factors.](http://genome.cshlp.org/content/25/6/825)**, Genome Reserch.
 2015 Jun;25(6):825-35. doi: 10.1101/gr.185157.114.

 Would you be willing to reproduce figures appearing in the article, please have a look at [ExoProfiler/data/README.md](ExoProfiler/data/README.md) which describes where to download data and how to re-execute the pipeline.